This case study involves a university that advertised a teaching fellow post, subject to a standard or enhanced Disclosure and Barring Service check.

 From the job description, it was clear that the successful candidate was not being asked to engage in any ‘regulated activity’ with children or vulnerable adults as per the Safeguarding Vulnerable Groups Act 2006.
 Therefore there would appear to be no legal basis for a standard or enhanced DBS check (these reveal spent convictions and cautions).

-It was clear to us that the position was covered by the ROA and so the university were only entitled (but not actually required) to ask about criminal convictions which are unspent.
+It was clear that the position was covered by the ROA and the university were entitled (but not actually required) to ask only about unspent criminal convictions.

-The risk to the university was that anybody in HR who signed off the paperwork authorising a standard or enhanced DBS check for a role which was not actually exempt from the ROA would be making a ‘false declaration’ for the purposes of obtaining a criminal record certificate.
-This can be classed as a criminal offence under s.123 of the Police Act 1997 and carries a potential six-month custodial sentence.
+The risk to the university was that the person who signed the paperwork authorising a standard or enhanced DBS check for a role which was not actually exempt from the ROA would be making a ‘false declaration’ for the purposes of obtaining a criminal record certificate.
+This is a criminal offence under s.123 of the Police Act 1997 and carries a six-month prison sentence.

 It is vitally important that employers get the level of check involved for a role correct.
 This case shows how easily things can go wrong, and the potential legal consequences on the employer if it did.
 Furthermore, until we intervened, it’s possible that a talented person with convictions would have been dissuaded from applying for the job when they saw that it (wrongly) stated that any appointment would be subject to a DBS check.